ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #movedatacenter}

 You need to order new {{site.data.keyword.filestorage_short}} in the right data center, and then cancel the {{site.data.keyword.filestorage_short}} device you ordered in the incorrect location.
+When the volume is canceled, there's a 24-hour reclaim wait period.
+You can still see the volume in the console during those 24 hours.
+Billing for the volume stops immediately.
+When the reclaim-period expires, the data is destroyed and the volume is removed from the console, too.

 ## Measuring IOPS
 {: faq}